eXascaleInfolab/recimpute/README.md

 ### Using the model

 The last command of the training sequence will output an `id` which should then be used in the following ones.
-The model will produce an accuracy estimation (F1).
+The model will produce F1 as accuracy measure.

 ```bash
     $ python recimpute.py -mode eval -model_id -1 -id id_from_the_train_command